 You’ve obvi heard of turmeric by now.
 In fact, maybe you tried the Anti-Inflammatory Golden Chai too?
 Turmeric really is the golden child of spices, with anti-inflammatory properties (good for anything ending in “itis”).
 I find turmeric goes well in a more tropical smoothie that might have pineapple or orange in it.
 It needs the sweetness from the fruit to offset it.

 If you’ve been known to get afternoon cravings, coconut oil is a god send.
 I use a teaspoon of coconut oil in my Homemade Hot Chocolates (which can be served on ice this time of year), but am new to adding it to my smoothie.
 It’s a non-offensive way to get a bit of healthy fat to help curb future hunger.
 Coconut oil has been shown to improve brain function in mild forms of Alzheimer’s, as it balances blood sugar and Alzheimer’s is actually thought to be a blood sugar condition and was recently named the ‘type 3 diabetes’.
+If you're confused about which one to choose, I recommend cold-pressed as it's generally the least refined or processed form.

 I put raw cacao in everything, because who doesn’t like a little more chocolate in their life?
 In all seriousness though, raw cacao (which has not been processed and heated like cocoa powder, so retains more nutrients), can give you a nice little energy boost when you might be craving a coffee.
 I find raw cacao mixes very nicely with strawberry or banana smoothies, and if you want to get really decadent, add a tablespoon of almond butter in there too!